jofmi/collectivo/README.md

 Attributes:

 - `operation: Partial<DirectusOperation<<any>>` - see [directus operation](https://docs.directus.io/reference/system/operations.html)
-- `first: boolean` - if true, will be executed first when the flow is triggered
 - `resolve: string` - key of the operation to execute when this one is resolved
 - `reject: string` - key of the operation to execute when this one is rejected